Geocentrism: Ancient Greece

 Adherence to the geocentric model stemmed largely from several important observations.
-First of all, if the Earth did move, then one ought to be able to observe the shifting of the fixed stars due to stellar parallax.
-Thus if the Earth was moving, the shapes of the constellations should change considerably over the course of a year.
-As they did not appear to move, either the stars are much farther away than the Sun and the planets than previously conceived, making their motion undetectable, or the Earth is not moving at all.
-Because the stars are actually much further away than Greek astronomers postulated (making angular movement extremely small), stellar parallax was not detected until the 19th century.
-Therefore, the Greeks chose the simpler of the two explanations.
+If the Earth moved, then the apparent angular separations between stars would be expected to change due to a shifted viewpoint.
+The shapes of the constellations should then change over the course of a year.
+Since the constellations appeared constant in shape throughout the year, ancient astronomers concluded that either the stars were extremely distant or the Earth was stationary.
+The Greeks chose the simpler of the two explanations.
+Stellar parallax was not detected until the 19th century.

 Another observation used in favor of the geocentric model at the time was the apparent consistency of Venus' luminosity, which implies that it is usually about the same distance from Earth, which in turn is more consistent with geocentrism than heliocentrism.
 (In fact, Venus' luminous consistency is due to any loss of light caused by its phases being compensated for by an increase in apparent size caused by its varying distance from Earth.)
 Objectors to heliocentrism noted that terrestrial bodies naturally tend to come to rest as near as possible to the center of the Earth.
 Further, barring the opportunity to fall closer the center, terrestrial bodies tend not to move unless forced by an outside object, or transformed to a different element by heat or moisture.

 Atmospheric explanations for many phenomena were preferred because the Eudoxan–Aristotelian model based on perfectly concentric spheres was not intended to explain changes in the brightness of the planets due to a change in distance.
 Eventually, perfectly concentric spheres were abandoned as it was impossible to develop a sufficiently accurate model under that ideal, with the mathematical methods then available.
 However, while providing for similar explanations, the later deferent and epicycle model was already flexible enough to accommodate observations.

+Ancient Indian

+Before the Kerala astronomers around 1500, Indian astronomy was focused on predicting solar and planetary motions rather than as a model of the cosmos.
+The earlier astronomers developed two different approaches, one for the Sun and inner planets, Mercury and Venus, and one for the outer planets, Mars, Jupiter, and Saturn.
+The systems was broadly similar to the Ptolemaic system but more accurate in calculating the planet's latitude.
+By 1500 Nilakantha Somayaji developed a single approach for all of the planets.
+Among the ancient Indian astronomers Aryabhata argued for rotation of the Earth, but his system was otherwise geocentric.